voltade/os/README.md

 bun --cwd packages/platform dev
 ```

+Sign in using `admin@voltade.com`.
+Hint: the six-digit verification code is printed in the terminal.

-This serves an `/environment` endpoint which tells ArgoCD to create a CNPG cluster corresponding to the row inserted, which has one database (the "environment database").
+This also serves an `/environment` endpoint which tells ArgoCD to create a CNPG cluster corresponding to the row inserted, which has one database (the "environment database").

 ## Apply the core schema to the environment database and seed it